chris-hoffmann/disaster_response/README.md

 cleans the data and saves the result in the SQLite database file .

 The folder `/models` contains the final model which is based on a random forest classifier.
-Evoking `train_classifier.py` loads the database, performs hyperparameter screening and evaluates the tuned model on the test set.
-If the run terminates successfully, two output files are written: corresponds to the classification report, which lists the precision, recall and F1 Score for each class.
-The second output file contains the confusion matrix
+Evoking `train_classifier.py` loads the database, performs hyperparameter tuning via random grid search and evaluates the tuned model on the test set.
+If the run terminates successfully, three output files are written:

-More details on the model's hyperparameters and it's performace on the test set can be found here.
+1. `classifier.pkl` represents the saved model
-The script saves the model as pickle file and also outputs the confusion matrix for each class saved as a NumPy binary file and the classification report as pickle object.
-The latter lists the precision, recall and F1 score of each class as well as the averaged measures.
+1. `cls_report.pkl` contains the classification which lists the precision, recall and F1 Score for each class as well as the average values
+1. `confusion_matrices.npy` contains the confusion matrix for each class

+Further details on the model's hyperparameters and its performace on the test set are summarized here.

 The folder `/app` contains material for creating the web application.
 In it you find `run.py`, which allows for running the application locally.
 The subfolder templates contains html files for the frontend.
-The design of the user interface relies on the Bootstrap framework.
+Note that the design of the user interface relies on the Bootstrap framework.

 ## Dependencies